spacetelescope/hstaxe/cextern/README.md

 >make

 to execute the Makefile and create the c-tasks.
-The tasks must be installed in the bin directory within the iraf-directory.
+The tasks must be installed in the bin directory within the environment.
 Simply execute

 >make install